Left ventricular ejection fraction of the heart: norms, reasons for low and high, how to increase. Norms of cardiac ejection fraction Low fraction

 Reasons for the decline

-A low cardiac output fraction occurs due to:
+Low cardiac ejection fraction occurs due to:

 • diseases, infectious and inflammatory processes and myocardial defects;

-• pathology of the coronary and pulmonary vessels;
+• pathologies of coronary and pulmonary vessels;

-• tumor formations and diseases of the thyroid and pancreas, adrenal glands;
+• tumor formations and diseases of the thyroid, pancreas, and adrenal glands;

 • diabetes mellitus, obesity;

-• poisoning with alcohol, tobacco, drugs,.
+• poisoning with alcohol, tobacco, drugs, .

 Symptoms

-• light-headedness and fainting;
+• presyncope and fainting;

-• "Flies" or "darkening" in the eyes;
+• “floaters” or “darkening” in the eyes;

 • swelling of the lower extremities (feet, legs);